-Revision 14-1; Effective March 3, 2014
+Revision 18-2; Effective September 3, 2018

-Some actions are based on decisions related to Medicaid financial eligibility determined by Medicaid for the Elderly and People with Disabilities (MEPD) staff.
-The Program Support Unit (PSU) must coordinate changes or the denial of waiver services with Medicaid denial decisions made by the MEPD specialist.
+Some actions are based on decisions related to Medicaid financial eligibility determined by Medicaid for the Elderly and People with Disabilities (MEPD) specialist.
+The Program Support Unit (PSU) must coordinate changes, approvals and denials of Home and Community Based Services (HCBS) program services with the MEPD specialist.

-Although the MEPD specialist is required to notify the applicant/member of all Medicaid eligibility decisions, the PSU is required to send the HCBS STAR+PLUS Waiver (SPW) applicant/member the notification of denial of waiver services on Form H2065-D, Notification of Managed Care Program Services.
-PSU staff also send the MEPD specialist a copy of Form H2065-D at initial certification and denial for case actions that involve Medicaid eligibility.
+Although the MEPD specialist is required to notify the applicant, member or authorized representative (AR) of all Medicaid eligibility decisions, the PSU is required to send the STAR+PLUS HCBS program applicant, member or AR the notification of denial of STAR+PLUS HCBS program services on Form H2065-D, Notification of Managed Care Program Services.
+PSU staff also fax the MEPD specialist a copy of Form H2065-D at initial certification and denial for case actions that involve Medicaid eligibility.

 2233 Rights and Responsibilities Reference